 How do I create a bitcoin wallet?

-In this video we’ll explain how to create a BTC.com wallet:
+In this video we’ll explain how to set up a BRD wallet:

 Creating a bitcoin wallet backup